filename 1967-topps-baseball-cards.eBay.txt

 And, it’s another high number.

-The result is a card that has haunted collector want lists for decades, and a price tag approaching $100 in PSA 7 today.
+The result is a card that has haunted collector want lists for decades, and a price tag landing him on lists like this one.

 Check prices on eBay (affiliate link)